 Vaccination is recommended for any adult who wishes to reduce the chance of getting whooping cough, and is especially important for adults in special risk groups.
 Special risk groups include:

 - women who are planning to become pregnant, are pregnant, or have recently delivered a baby;

 - other household contacts and carers of infants younger than 6 months (e.g. fathers, grandparents);

 - healthcare workers and staff working in early childhood care centres.

 Adults aged 65 years and older should be offered a booster if they have not had one in the last 10 years.

 Rubella (German measles) infection in early pregnancy (up to 10 weeks) is well-known to result in damage to the unborn baby in a high proportion of affected pregnancies.
 This damage can cause multiple defects including deafness, intellectual disabilities, cataracts, and heart abnormalities.
 This is why it is important for women to be immunised against rubella before becoming pregnant.

 Rubella vaccine is usually given as part of a combination vaccine called MMR, which stands for measles, mumps, and rubella.
-MMR-containing vaccines are part of the National Immunisation Program Schedule and are given as 2 doses in childhood.
-Women of child-bearing age who have missed being vaccinated or who are not immune after vaccination should be vaccinated (unless they're pregnant) and must not become pregnant for 28 days after vaccination.
+MMR-containing vaccines are part of the Australian Standard Vaccination Schedule and are given as 2 doses in childhood.
+Women of child-bearing age who have missed being vaccinated or who are not immune after vaccination should be vaccinated (unless they’re pregnant) and must not become pregnant for 28 days after vaccination.